Digital-Logic/simple-chat/README.md

 ### Customize
 .env.defaults: is provided with some common defaults, override these settings with your own in a .env file.

-Create a .env.testing file to set specific settings to use during testings.
+Create a .env.testing file to set specific settings to use during testing.